Axelngandu/Contacts_Manager_/README.md

 # Contacts_Manager_
-It's a little practical work I had to do during my first year at JUNIA ISEN to put into practice everything I'd learned in the C language.
+This is a small C-language program I had to create during my first year at JUNIA ISEN.

 The program is made like a telephone directory.
 So you can :